 - Montessori Services

 - Khan Academy is a fantastic resource that allows you to essentially create a curriculum for Deigo and will track his progress.
-You also have the ability to add coaches.
+You also can add coaches.
 Coaches can be you, Alberto, tutors, and so on.

 - IXL outlines Colorado’s education standards across Math, Language Arts, Social Studies, Science, & Spanish.
-You’re probably familiar with the program but it is far more robust than Dawson presents it to be (at least to parents).
-Homeschoolers across the country use this resource for tracking progress, digging deeper into topics of interest, and working on areas of weakness.
+You’re probably familiar with the program, but it is far more robust than Dawson presents (at least to parents).
+Homeschoolers across the country use this resource to track progress, dig deeper into topics of interest, and work on areas of weakness.

 - Udemy

-- The Great Courses is a phenomenal resource and is only going to get better for homeschoolers.
+- The Great Courses is a phenomenal resource and will only get better for homeschoolers.

-- JAM is also a fun resource, not a standard curriculum but a lot of fun courses for kids.
+- JAM is also a fun resource, not a standard curriculum but many fun courses for kids.

 I hope we inspired you today!